nullabe/students-grades-api/README.md

 ## Go further

--> declare the student entity as aggregate root to do event-sourcing

--> add a command bus to add middlewares on command/query
+-> add a command bus to add middlewares on command/query: eg cache/logger